ttulka/as-uuid/README.md

 });
 ```

-Note that the seed is provided automatically when the [loader](https://www.assemblyscript.org/loader.html) is used or when WASI is imported.
+Notice that the seed is provided automatically when the [loader](https://www.assemblyscript.org/loader.html) is used or when WASI is imported.

 More details at https://www.assemblyscript.org/stdlib/math.html#using-nativemath